evmos/docs/docs/protocol/modules/inflation.md

 #### Exponential Inflation - **The Half Life**

-The inflation distribution for staking, usage incentives and community pool is implemented through an exponential formula, a.k.a. the Half Life.
+The inflation distribution for staking and community pool is implemented through an exponential formula, a.k.a. the Half Life.

 Inflation is minted in daily epochs.
-During a period of 365 epochs (one year), a daily provision (`epochProvison`) of Evmos tokens is minted and allocated to staking rewards, usage incentives and the community pool.
+During a period of 365 epochs (one year), a daily provision (`epochProvison`) of Evmos tokens is minted and allocated to staking rewards and the community pool.
 The epoch provision depends on module parameters and is recalculated at the end of every epoch.

 The calculation of the epoch provision is done according to the following formula: